-Training for the role of AAPs is through a level 4 apprenticeship which takes 12-18 months.
+Training for the role of emergency medical technician is through a level 4 apprenticeship which takes 12-18 months.

-Following an initial classroom-based course, (as an apprentice AAP) you will continue your apprenticeship and learning whilst out on the road, responding to emergency calls as a valued member of the ambulance service trust’s frontline team.
-If you successfully complete the course, you will be eligible to continue as a qualified AAP/EMT role with the ambulance service trust.
+Following an initial classroom-based course, you will continue your apprenticeship and learning whilst out on the road, responding to emergency calls as a valued member of the ambulance service trust’s frontline team.
+If you successfully complete the course, you will be eligible to continue as a qualified EMT role with the ambulance service trust.